chenfan0/fideo-live-record/README.md

 #### 🛰 How to Push Notifications via WeChat
 - The WeChat push notification feature uses the API from [Xizhi](https://xz.qqoq.net/).
 You need to register an account and obtain an API Key.
 - Enter the **Xizhi** API Key in the default settings to use it.

+#### 📱 Web Operation
+- Get the activation code and input it, then start the function to access the software via the phone.

 ## ❓How to Run Locally?
 ```shell